knightsUCF/CarRacing/Log.md

 Add code from below.
 Test by changing the color of the platform, and creating extra Chunks from that, labeled as grassLandChunk1, grassLandChunk2, etc.

+So there was a problem with placing the public GameObject[] chunks on each instance.
+The problem was that we had to individually drag in all the game object prefabs, for each chunk (Chunk1Grassland), so that would have been too much repetitive dragging.

+Instead we created a public game object "Chunks Holder", and then attached to this ChunksHolder.cs:

+    using System.Collections;
+    using System.Collections.Generic;
+    using UnityEngine;

+    public class ChunksHolder : MonoBehaviour
+    {

+        public GameObject[] grassLandChunks;

+        // public GameObject[] desertLandChunks;

+        // public GameObject[] winterLandChunks;

+    }

+This gets the job done.
+Then in Procedural.cs we have:

+    ChunksHolder chunksHolder;

+    chunksHolder = FindObjectOfType<ChunksHolder>();

+     InstantiateRandomChunkLand(chunksHolder.grassLandChunks);

 # App Promotion